sebastus/AzureFunctionForSplunkCSX/README.md

 ## Host.json

 In host.json is an array named "functions".
-That array lists the functions that should be enabled.
-There is a function in the master repo for each of the known logs and one for metrics.
+That array lists the functions that should be executed.
+There is a function in the master repo for each of the known log categories and one for metrics.

-The functions array is seeded with only one function name - that for "insights-logs-workflowruntime".
-This is because it's very easy to create a logic app and use it to send messages through the system in a onesy-twosy manner for testing.
+The functions array is seeded with only one function name as an example - that for "insights-logs-workflowruntime".

 Once you know all of the logs that you will be following, enter the names of those functions into the array.
 If you delete the array, all functions will run.
 If the function runs but the hub doesn't exist, the function will drop a lot of errors into the function app logs.